Skip to Site Header Skip to Main Content Skip to Footer

 What is Revenge Bedtime Procrastination?

-The term bedtime procrastination was first introduced in 2014.
+The term sleep procrastination was first introduced in 2014.
 It’s defined as “failing to go to bed at the intended time, while no external circumstances prevent a person from doing so.”(p.
 1)

 Revenge bedtime procrastination definitely concerns sleep experts about another wrench in our global quest for better sleep.
 [3]